awei01/container-store/readme.md

 # Container Store
-A simple container for dependency injection / service without `new` or `this` written in `es6` syntax.
+A simple container for dependency injection / service without `new` or `this` written in `es6` syntax with no dependencies.

 ## Install
-* `npm install --save boxy`
+* `npm install --save container-store`

 ## Use it
 ```
+const Container = require('container-store')

-// Create a new boxy
+// Create a new container
 const container = Container()

 // Try to make something